antonycc/gpg-test/README.md

 - Updates workspace from shared repository
 - Decrypts sensitive material in workspace

-Examples - Cygwin
-==
-Cygwin examples captured using:

-    CYGWIN_NT-6.3 ANTONYCARTWC7BC 2.3.1(0.291/5/3) 2015-11-14 12:44 x86_64 Cygwin

-Generating a keypair and exporting a public key (1)
---

-Importing public keys and encrypting a secret (2)
---

-Decrypting a shared secret (3)
---

-Decrypting a shared secret to the environment (3)
---

 Examples - OS X
 ==
 OS Examples captured using: